dotnet/docs/docs/core/tutorials/cli-templates-create-template-package.md

 You can view the completed template in the [.NET Samples GitHub repository](https://github.com/dotnet/samples/tree/main/core/tutorials/cli-templates-create-item-template).

-In this part of the series you'll learn how to:
+In this part of the series you learn how to:

 > [!div class="checklist"]
 >